First platform introduced on Broadcom Trident 4 programmable merchant silicon

 As applications become more dynamic, the need for advanced flexibility in packet handling will increase.
 It’s not hard to imagine use cases where applications adjust their behavior depending on the conditions either on the network or within the devices themselves, be it throttling application throughput in the presence of intermittent packet drops or triggering heavy data backups on off-hours.

-The new generation of Juniper programmable switches opens up the choices in cost-driven data switching platforms.
+The new generation of Juniper switches opens up the choices in cost-driven data switching platforms.
 When network services and forwarding behavior need to be controlled based on conditions within or above the network, programmable hooks into traffic handling must be available.
 These available hooks give Juniper engineers the flexibility to work closely with customers in delivering specialized use cases as a result of QFX5130 programmability.
+The programming capabilities speeds development time and gives us the flexibility to deliver, in software, what was previously required as silicon development in the forwarding path by merchant vendors.

 Get Started Today